What is a Coudé Catheter & Why Should I Use One?

 Closed System Catheter Kits with Coudé Tip

 These catheter kits are perfect for patients who use wheelchairs and are constantly active and on the go.
-Our closed-system coudé catheter kits feature either a pre-lubricated or hydrophilic coudé catheter that comes with a self-contained collection bag.
-These kits are great options, especially if you want a comfortable, discreet, and convenient self-cathing experience.
+Our closed-system coudé catheter kits feature either a pre-lubricated or hydrophilic coudé catheter with a self-contained collection bag.
+These kits are great options, especially for a comfortable, discreet, and convenient self-cathing experience.

 How Can I Buy Coudé Tip Catheters?

 We carry a large selection of catheter types and brands and are happy to assist you every step of the way.
-From the required insurance paperwork to providing you with free samples to find your perfect fit, Patient Care Medical hopes to make your self-cathing experience as stress-free as possible.
-For more information, call our US-based representatives today or check out our product catalog!
+From handling the required insurance paperwork to providing free samples so you can find and choose the coudé catheter that feels right for you, Patient Care Medical will go above and beyond to ensure your self-cathing experience as stress-free as possible.